FACON-Nicolas/Tetris/README.md

 | LEFT  | move left piece |
 | SPACE | place piece |
 | ESCAPE | Pause / Resume |

+## Versions and updates :
+I don't know if I'll update the game in the future, but I think make a build for the players.